s-victor/TinyPedal/docs/customization.md

 Set gap between each scale mark in degree.
 Default is `90` degree.
 Minimum value is limited to `10` degree.

+## Steering wheel
+**This widget displays virtual steering wheel.**

+    show_custom_steering_wheel
+Show user-defined custom steering wheel image instead of default image.

+    custom_steering_wheel_image_file
+Set custom steering wheel image file path.
+Double-click this option in widget's `Config` dialog to select an image file.
+Note, image file must be in `PNG` format.
+Maximum supported `PNG` file size is limited to `5MB`.
+Default image will be used if selected image is invalid.

+    display_size
+Set widget display size in pixels.

+    display_margin
+Set widget display margin in pixels.

+    show_steering_angle
+Show steering angle text in degree.

+    *_offset_x, *_offset_y
+Set steering angle text offset position (percentage), value range in `0.0` to `1.0`.

+    manual_steering_range
+Manually set steering display range in degree.
+Set to `0` to read physical steering range from API.
+This option may be useful when steering range value is not provided by some vehicles.

+    show_rotation_line
+Show steering rotation reference line, which can be useful to see if physical steering wheel is misaligned.

+    show_rotation_line_while_stationary_only
+Show rotation line only while vehicle is stationary (less than 1m/s).

 ## Stint history
 **This widget displays stint history info.**